Conventiculum Bostoniense, Latin By The Sea

 The instructional activities draw from a wide range of active methods (TPR, Dictogloss, etc.), and include practice in oral expression, composition, and performance.
 Outside of class, opportunities for social interaction abound: students interact in Latin at meals and in the dormitories, and during excursions to the beach and local attractions, including museums, a local winery, and a historic New England center.

-Designed for repeat attendees of the Conventiculum Bostoniense or other spoken Latin programs, this course engages the participants in intensive study of texts addressing the topics of ekphrasis and vivid description.
-Students will read a wide selection of extended passages from all periods of Latin literature.
-A variety of approaches, but mostly active learning methodologies, will be used to teach these texts.
+Designed for repeat attendees of the Conventiculum Bostoniense or other spoken Latin programs, this course engages the participants in intensive study of the Latin of selected plays from Terence (fl.
+160 BCE), and Hroswitha, a German nun who lived and wrote in the 10th C CE, along with selected dialogues from Desiderius Erasmus (1469-1536 ACE) and Joannes Jovianus Pontanus (1426-1503 ACE).
+A wide variety of approaches, but mostly active learning methodologies, will be used to teach these texts.
 Students communicate among themselves and with the instructors exclusively in Latin.
 Participants will work collaboratively and individually to produce pedagogical materials related to the text(s) under study.

 Course requirements for all students (2 or 3 credits and auditors) include: preparation of certain course materials in advance of the Conventiculum; full participation in all instructional activities; and strict adherence to the requirement to speak only in Latin.

 Students taking the course for three credits will also be required to complete an individual final paper or project, due in early November.

 As a participant in the Conventiculum, you have the option to take courses for either two or three credits.
 All course requirements for the two credit option are completed by the conclusion of the immersion program, while three credit participants must complete a final project/paper in the fall.